Where I belong: public spaces and everyday acts of inclusion

 Our applied research team's work is set apart by its collaborative approach.
 Where I Belong offers the team an opportunity to work with community partners that share our commitment to better understand how to foster belonging and inclusion for newcomer youth in public spaces.

 The Calgary Public Library empowers community by connecting people to ideas and experiences, inspiration, and insight.
 The library places inclusion, curiosity, and collaboration at the core of both their organization and its work.
-Project work for Where I Belong will take place in the flagship Central Library as well as locations such as Forest Lawn, Saddletowne, Village Square, and Seton.
+Project work for Where I Belong takes place in the flagship Central Library as well as locations such as Forest Lawn, Saddletowne, Village Square, and Seton.

 Project Progress